To say I was unsure about introducing virtual outdoor team building is an understatement.

 We expressed gratitude for nature and were rewarded with woodpeckers, a treecreeper and a wild fox visited someone in her garden (really!).
 Everything slowed down.
 One participant bonded with a conifer with which she has a love/hate relationship, another engaged her sense of fun and asked a tree for support and was surprised at the emotional release that came with it.

 Virtual Outdoor Team Building is a go-go!

-If you’d like to try contact me to book a slot.
+If you’d like the 90-minute experience do please contact me to book a slot.
 It’s a fun and unique way to reconnect corporate teams that will continue to work remotely for the foreseeable future.
-If you’d prefer the in-person experience, visit the location page and choose your venue then get in touch.
+I also run 60-minute lunch and learn sessions, find out more here.